Taking the 19th century building into the 21st century while preserving its historic character.

 We are pleased and excited to announce that since launching the “West Falmouth Library: Taking the Historic Library into the Future” capital campaign in the fall of 2013, we have raised $2.6 million toward the $2.9 million goal.
 The Board of Directors and Capital Campaign Committee are so grateful for the generous support from individual households, family and private foundations, the Falmouth Community Preservation Committee, and the Massachusetts Cultural Facilities Fund.
 These gifts reflect the value placed on the Library in the Community.

-We’re almost finished!
+We’re almost finished with our Capital Campaign!
 We extend our deepest thanks to each of you for your support and hope that some of you can still help us to reach our goal.

 West Falmouth Library Board of Directors